triukhan/mqtt_hub/README.md

   <img src="UI/icons/logo-icon.svg" alt="logo" width="100">
 </p>

-<strong>MQTT HUB</strong> is a fully open-source client designed for interacting with different versions of the MQTT protocol.
+<strong>MQTT HUB</strong> is a fully open-source client designed to interact with different MQTT protocol versions.
 It serves as a powerful debugging tool for IoT services.

 MQTT HUB has evolved into a practical and reliable solution for troubleshooting and testing MQTT-based applications.

     GUI built with PyQt5 for an intuitive user experience.
-    MQTT communication powered by the Paho library.
+    The Paho library powers MQTT communication.

 Whether you're a developer or an IoT enthusiast, MQTT HUB can help streamline your debugging workflow.

-(the picture is clickable and leads to YouTube video presentation)

 https://github.com/user-attachments/assets/85abbec3-e984-4d1a-9df0-c8f1229bc5a8